Side Effects of Inhaling Nitrous Oxide Linked to Suicide, Psychosis Risks: Study

 Side Effects of Inhaling Nitrous Oxide Linked To Suicide, Psychosis Risks Study

-As concerns over the physical effects of inhaling nitrous oxide, or “whippets,” continue to grow, a new study suggests that doing whippets also appears to have neurological side effects, potentially increasing the risk of suicide and psychotic behavior.
+As concerns continue to grow over the long-term physical side effects of inhaling nitrous oxide, or “whippets,” a new study suggests that the increasingly popular recreational activity among young adults also appears to pose serious neurological risks, potentially increasing the likelihood of suicide and psychotic behavior.

-A team of Australian researchers published their findings in Epidemiologia on November 1, warning that emergency rooms frequently see nitrous oxide users suffering from neuropsychiatric problems.
+A team of Australian researchers published their findings in Epidemiologia on November 1, warning that emergency rooms frequently see nitrous oxide users suffering from neuropsychiatric problems, calling for healthcare providers to increase their awareness of the alarming rise in abuse of the products.

 Nitrous Oxide Dangers

-Nitrous oxide is widely used in medical and food preparation settings, but in recent years it has become increasingly available in smoke shops and online stores, where it is sold in small, colorful canisters and flavored varieties intended for inhalation.
+Nitrous oxide has traditionally been used in medical and food preparation settings.
+However, in recent years it has become increasingly available in smoke shops and online stores, where it is sold in small, colorful canisters and flavored varieties intended for inhalation.
 Marketed under names like “laughing gas” or “whippets,” these products are often misused to achieve brief feelings of euphoria or detachment.

 This growing trend has raised serious safety concerns, as inhaling nitrous oxide can cause oxygen deprivation and lasting neurological harm.
 Health experts warn that repeated or prolonged use may result in nerve damage, spinal cord injury, brain damage, or even death.